RobotNerd/sliderish/doc/user-stories.md

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want to be able to view the app on any computer or phone.

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want to display both images and video.

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want to give the app a URL to where my media is stored.

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want to provide multiple URLs/paths to media files.

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want an option to display the file name/path of displayed media.

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want media to be displayed in multiple randomly chosen layouts.

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want to see multiple images/video at once on the screen.

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want the option to enable/disable sound for video.

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want the option to install the client and server on different machines.

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want the option to protect access to the view with a password.

 Status: backlog

-> TODO: sub-tasks
+> TODO:
+Sub-tasks

 ## As a user, I want application configuration stored in a file.

 Status: backlog

 Sub-tasks
 - Create a config file.